alb-alb/documentation/scd-recipe.md

-# documentation# Deploy IBM Sterling Connect Direct C:D
+# Deploy IBM Sterling Connect Direct C:D

 This recipe is for deploying the IBM Sterling Connect Direct (SC:D) in the `scd` namespace.
 This recipe also assumes you've already deployed the [Sterling File Gateway recipe](sfg-recipe.md) - either `b2bi-nonprod` and `b2bi-prod`, or both.